monishperiyasamy/StaffScheuling-Application/README.md

 Centralized API gateway for streamlined communication, ensuring a seamless user experience.
 ## 🛠 Technologies at Play
 **Frontend Fantasy:**
 Crafted with React.js, fueled by Redux for state management.

 **Backend Brilliance:**
 Node.js with Express for microservices, fortified with the security prowess of Spring Security.
 Employed JWT for authentication, ensuring a fortress around user sessions.

 **Database Dynamo:**

-MongoDB serves as the bedrock for employee and scheduling data.
+MySQL serves as the bedrock for employee and scheduling data.

 ## 🏗 Project Structure
 **/backend**